Germany 2010 "Bicentenary of Nature Science Museum in Berlin"

 Many of these skeletons were depicted on stamps of German Democratic Republic in 1990.

 One of the most famous fossils of the paleontological exhibition of the Museum is 14 meter long skeleton of Brachiosaurus brancai, depicted on the stamp.
 In 2007, visitors gave it its official nickname, "Oskar".
-The skeleton was built from 65% of original bones.
+The skeleton was reconstructed from approximately 65% of the original bones.
 Most of the bones are from the same individual, the missing bones of another individual of the same species were used to create the composite mounted skeleton seen today.

 The skeleton of Brachiosaurus brancai as it was mounted between 1937 and 2007 on stamp of German Democratic Republic 1990